MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 > [!NOTE]
 > Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

 This article is for anyone who configures, runs, and monitors a MediaWiki connector.
-It supplements the general setup process, and shows instructions that apply only for the MediaWiki connector.
+It supplements the general setup process and shows instructions that apply only for the MediaWiki connector.
 This article also includes information about [Limitations](#limitations).

 <!---## Before you get started-->